 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 This medication may rarely cause a severe intestinal condition (Clostridium difficile-associated diarrhea) due to a type of resistant bacteria.
 This condition may occur during treatment or weeks to months after treatment has stopped.
-Do not use anti-diarrhea products or narcotic pain medications if you have any of the following symptoms because these products may make them worse.
-Tell your doctor immediately if you develop: persistent diarrhea, abdominal or stomach pain/cramping, blood/mucus in your stool.
+Tell your doctor right away if you develop: diarrhea that doesn't stop, abdominal or stomach pain/cramping, blood/mucus in your stool.

-Use of this medication for prolonged or repeated periods may result in oral thrush or a new vaginal yeast infection.
+Use of this medication for prolonged or repeated periods may result in oral thrush or a new yeast infection.
 Contact your doctor if you notice white patches in your mouth, a change in vaginal discharge, or other new symptoms.

 A very serious allergic reaction to this drug is rare.
-However, seek immediate medical attention if you notice any of the following symptoms of a serious allergic reaction: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.